8 Ways to Design a Color Blind Friendly Website

 4. Use Labels

 Using labels on your site can greatly improve the user experience for people who are color blind.
-Textures and patterns are a great design element for charts and graphs, but adding labels can make things clearer.
+Textures and patterns are great design elements for charts and graphs, but adding labels can make things clearer.
+It also helps those who use screen readers better navigate and understand what’s on your site.

 5. Go Bold

 People with color blindness tend to have an easier time seeing thick and pronounced lines.
-Avoid using thin slivers of color, and make sure that links are bold and pronounced.
-This will help emphasize elements like call-to-action (CTA) buttons.
+Avoid using thin slivers of color, and make sure links are bold and pronounced.
+This will help enhance visual clarity and user focus.
+For example, using thick, bold lines under call-to-action (CTA) buttons can help users understand what their next steps are, which can decrease confusion and frustration.

 6. Use Color Contrast Properly

-Adjusting brightness and tone is not only a solid practice for color blindness accessibility, but it is best practice for overall design as well.
-You may find that contrasting with brightness and tone, rather than only pigmentation, is also much more satisfying aesthetically.
+Adjusting brightness and tone is not only a solid practice for color blindness accessibility, but it is best practice for overall UI design as well.
+You may find that contrasting with brightness and tone, rather than pigmentation, is also more satisfying aesthetically.

 To get a better idea of how you are implementing brightness and tone contrasts on your site, look at it in grayscale.